 Dr Jon says that although “meat tends to be the least sustainable, a locally-sourced homegrown chicken may be more sustainable than imported bananas.
 It’s important to think about where the food you’re eating is coming from and understand what ‘sustainable’ means to you.
 If you don’t eat meat but you’re eating processed meat that’s produced and sourced internationally, it’s not exactly the most sustainable way to alter your diet.”

-‘Planet Possible day’ airs on 24 October 2021 at 5.00 pm on National Geographic Asia’s Facebook page.
+‘Planet Possible day’ airs live this Sunday, 24 October 2021 at 5.00 pm on National Geographic Asia’s Facebook page.